-WEEK KM 15 Here we go!
-The final block.
-It's imperative to recover well between sessions so fuel well before, during and after each walk for optimal recovery.
-40km 16 If possible, do this walk on trails similar to St Oswald's Way.
+WEEK KM 15 If possible, do this walk on trails similar to St Oswald's Way.
+Include plenty of 16 If possible, do this walk on trails similar to St Oswald's Way.
 Include plenty of rolling hills (~4-7%) and practice eating and drinking while on the move.
-40km 17 Pushing the boundaries again this week with a 23km on Saturday followed by an 18km on Sunday.
+17 Pushing the boundaries again this week with a 23km on Saturday followed by an 18km on Sunday.
 You'll certainly earned your Sunday evening rest!
-56km 18 The last big push!
+18 The last big push!
 Completing 50km over two days is huge.
 Make an adventure of it: explore some new route, use the kit you intend on using at RTTC and eat the same food you will be eating.
-60km 19 Well done.
+19 Well done.
 The training has been done.
 Take this week easy, just keep the legs ticking over.
 20km

-TRAINING PLANS FINAL WEEK
+THE PLAN FINAL WEEK